 - Try to keep elbows at around 45°, not 90° to your torso to maintain shoulder health

-- Keep wrists in line with forearms to take stress of wrist and forearm
+- Keep wrists in line with forearms to take the stress of wrist and forearm

 Prehab Your Pecs